(ter i FLOO noh mide)

 • Dermatologic reactions: Cases of serious skin reactions, including cases of Stevens-Johnson syndrome and fatal toxic epidermal necrolysis have been reported with teriflunomide; very rare cases of drug reaction with eosinophilia and systemic symptoms have been reported with leflunomide.
 Discontinue if evidence of severe dermatologic reactions occurs and begin an accelerated drug elimination procedure (eg, cholestyramine, activated charcoal) immediately; in such cases, patients should not be re-exposed to teriflunomide.

 • Hepatotoxicity: [US Boxed Warning]: Use of leflunomide has been associated with reports of hepatotoxicity, hepatic failure, and death, therefore, a similar risk is expected with teriflunomide.
 Patients with preexisting liver disease (acute or chronic liver disease or ALT >2 x ULN) may be at an increased risk of developing elevated transaminases during therapy; use is contraindicated in patients with severe impairment.
 Use in patients with concurrent exposure to potentially hepatotoxic drugs may increase the risk of hepatotoxicity.
 Obtain transaminase and bilirubin levels within 6 months prior to initiation of treatment.
 Monitor ALT levels at least monthly for first 6 months during therapy; if hepatotoxicity is likely teriflunomide-induced, start drug elimination procedures (eg, cholestyramine, activated charcoal) and monitor liver function tests weekly until normalized.
 Discontinuation of therapy may be considered if transaminases increase >3 x ULN.
-Due to the potential risk of hepatotoxicity, the Canadian labeling recommends that patients avoid the use of ethanol during therapy.

 • Hypersensitivity reactions: Anaphylaxis and severe allergic reactions may occur; discontinue if any signs or symptoms of hypersensitivity reaction occur.